nilsplettenberg/TDT4310-Project/README.md

 ## Model
 Following the approach of [this paper by Wei and Nguyen](https://arxiv.org/abs/2002.01336v1), a bidirectional LSTM with 3 layers and 100 units is used to classify the input (all tweets of one user) to bot, female or male.
 ## Training
-The model paremeters and number of dimensions can be specified in the main script that also starts training and plots the lost.
+The model paremeters and number of dimensions can be specified in the main script that also starts training and plots the loss.